- Understanding the concept of an implied contract

-Is there an implied contract between an employer and a hired employee?
+- What is an implied contract between an employer and an employee?

-Does an employer hired employee have an implied contract
+- Can an employer hire an employee without an implied contract?

 When an employer hires an employee, there is often an expectation that both parties will adhere to certain obligations and responsibilities.
 While many employment contracts are explicitly written and signed, there are also cases where an implied contract exists between the employer and the employee.